RohTol/Hotel-Overbooking/PreliminaryModel.md

 ### Step 9.2: Build Decision Tree with Cost Matrix

-For our business case, we will have the cost matrix represent the accounting cost of overbooking.
-Meaning, false negatives are 2x as costly to the business as a false positive.

 ``` r
 cost_matrix <- matrix(c(0, 500, 250, 0), nrow = 2)
 cost_matrix